themanyone/whisper_dictation/README.md

 ## Bonus app.

 This project includes `record.py` which does hands-free recording of an mp3 audio clip from the microphone.
-It waits for audio of a certain level, usually -20dB, and quits when audio drops below that level for a couple seconds.
+It waits for a minimum threshold sound level of, -20dB, but you can edit the script and change that.
+It stops recording when audio drops below that level for a couple seconds.
 You can run it separately.
 It creates a file named `audio.mp3`.
 Or you can supply an output file name on the command line.

 ## Issues